 Where to buy naseberry?

-Once the fruit has been harvested from the tree, they need a little bit of a wait until they’re perfectly good to eat.
+After harvesting the fruit from the tree, it needs some time to ripen before it’s ready to eat.
 It’s one of the few fruits in the world that isn’t ready for consumption at the same time that it’s ripe for harvesting.

-Lots of different methods are used to get the fruit ready to eat.
+Different methods exist to prepare the fruit for eating.
 As a general theme, people keep the fruit away from light and at roughly room temperature in order to speed the process up.
-Surprisingly, in the Bahamas, some people bury their sapodilla in their gardens until they’re ready to be eaten!
+Surprisingly, in the Bahamas, people bury their sapodilla in their gardens until it’s ready to eat.

 One thing’s for sure, it wouldn’t be worth picking them off a tree like a mango to try to enjoy a fresh, free meal.
-In that case, you’d be faced with a tough, hard, and difficult to eat fruit which certainly wouldn’t be as good as you were hoping.
+If you don’t wait, you’ll face a tough, hard fruit that’s difficult to eat and won’t be as delicious as desired.

 - Tuna Fruit